labseven/labseven.github.io/_posts/2017-11-06-Summer-of-Code.md

 We also ran a few short hackathons, most of which I focused on creating wireless input devices with an ESP8266.
 The most fun was creating a capacitive touch bar for FutureBoard.
 Most of this was done in Micropython with a NodeJS server.

-Ultimately, I learned a lot about working in a small team and how to be most effective when developing new software.
+Ultimately, I learned a lot about working in a small team and how to be effective when developing new software.